PharaohTools/ptconfigure/README.md

  - SystemDetection - System Detection - Detect the Running Operating System
  - Teamcity - Teamcity - The Jetbrains Build Server
  - Templating - Install files with placeholders or lines replaced at runtime
- - Testingkamen - Upgrade or Re-install Testingkamen
+ - PTTest - Upgrade or Re-install PTTest
  - ThoughtWorksGo - The Continuous Delivery server from ThoughtWorks
  - UbuntuCompiler - For Compiling Linux Programs
  - User - Add, Remove or Modify Users